 This helps the family to know what the goals of your program are for their child’s classroom as well as where there child is in the areas of social, intellectual, emotional and physical development.
 Your personal notes help the family realize that you KNOW their child and what they are capable of.

-Your assessments can be used to develop activities based on where your class is as a whole.
+Your observations, assessments and progress reports can, and should, be used to develop activities based on where your class is as a whole.
 They can also be used to plan small group activities based on individual abilities and needs.
-Take a look at your assessments to see if you are planning for your specific group or planning for an age range.
+Let's take a look at how.

 For example, your math area has many themed activities planned that encourage children to develop their one-to-one correspondence up to 5; sort manipulatives by color and/or size; and recognize numbers up to 10.

-You review your assessments from the fall and see that, at that time, ALL of your children had strong one-to-one correspondence up to 10 and ALL knew their colors.
+You review your notes (which include observations, assessments and progress reports) from the fall and see that, at that time, ALL of your children had strong one-to-one correspondence up to 10 and ALL knew their colors.
 You notice that about half of your children recognized numbers up to 5 and many recognized up to 15.